-Provides an experiential and discovery approach to learning in the areas of science and math.
+Introduces an experimental and discovery approach to learning in the areas of science and math for early child-hood professionals.
 Students plan and implement developmentally appropriate math and science experiences for young children and apply theoretical concepts in a variety of ways.

-ECE 156 LITERATURE AND LANGUAGE DEVELOPMENT FOR THE YOUNG CHILD Units: 2.00
+ECE 156 LITERATURE AND LANGUAGE DEVELOPMENT FOR THE YOUNG CHILD

-Emphasizes a basic understanding of how children learn language skills, including developing techniques to promote and establish a language and literature program in the preschool setting through the use of flannel board activities, stories, puppets, drama, finger plays and circle activities.
+Emphasizes a basic understanding of how children learn language and literacy skills, including developing techniques to promote and establish a language and literature program in the preschool setting through the use of flannel board activities, stories, puppets, drama, finger plays and circle activities.

-ECE 160 UNDERSTANDING AND EDUCATION OF EXCEPTIONAL CHILDREN
+ECE 160 UNDERSTANDING AND EDUCA-TION OF CHILDREN WITH SPECIAL NEEDS

-Introduces the field of special education, emphasizing the developmental theories as they apply to the understanding and education of exceptional children through age eight.
-Overview of special needs categories as defined by PL94-142 (IDEA), inclusion, and preparation of Individual Education Plan (IEP).
+Introduces the field of special education, emphasizing the developmental theories as they apply to the understanding and education of children with special needs through age eight.
+Overview of special needs categories as defined by IDEA, inclusion, and preparation of Individual Education Program (IEP) and Individualized Family Service Plan (IFSP).